Azure/aks-traffic-manager/README.md

 # AKS traffic manager
 AKS traffic manager is a proxy between Azure Kubernetes cluster's cloud provider and Azure resource manager.

-# Overview
+It helps with throttling related issues by delaying 429 responses from Azure resource manager.

 # User Guide

 0. Build the binary by running ``` go build ```